Next event: Dec. 10th. Peddler's Market is participating, too!

 in attendance, admiring the items on the gallery walls, talking and

 snacking on some yummy appetizers.

-At the Jarrett Thor Gallery I was blown away by an amazing Giclee print of The Bell House B&B, former home of telephone inventor Alexander Graham Bell.
+At the Jarrett Thor Gallery I was blown away by an amazing Giclee print of The Bell House B&B (currently a private residence), former home of telephone inventor Alexander Graham Bell.
 It was just stunning.

 Come out on the Second Friday of each month between 6 - 9 p.m. and join in the fun!